-This circuit may be best for you.
+If you are a beginner.
+You want a simple variable power supply.
+That can give 0-30V 2A output or others.
+These circuits may be best for you.
 Because it has a few parts, small, and cheapest.
-Than others circuit that same power.
+Then others circuit that same power.

 I like to study it.
 If you like me.
 Let’s see.
 Is it really easy to understand?

 See the image below.

 This is a Block Diagram of a Simple Adjustable Power supply circuit.
 Let me explain to you how it works step by step.

 Unregulated Power supply

 It will change AC main into lower DC voltage, about 36V 2A.
 Almost all of the power supply will use it.